-When it was initially revealed by Microsoft, the world fell in love with the original Surface Book.
-And, then the Surface Book 2 came out, took everything the original did and turned all the dials up to 11 – creating one of the best 2-in-1 laptops running Windows 10 we’ve ever seen.
-So, you can understand why we’re a bit excited for the Surface Book 3 – even though it probably won’t see the light of day for a while.
+When the original Surface Book was first shown off by Microsoft, everyone fell in love.
+And, when the Surface Book 2 followed, it took everything the original did and turned everything up to 11 – creating one of the best 2-in-1 laptops running Windows 10 we’ve ever had the pleasure to use.
+So, you can understand why we’re a little hyped for the Surface Book 3 – even though we probably won’t see it for a while.

-Now, while we don’t have anything in the way of concrete information about the Surface Book, 3, we can at least speculate based on past releases and our tech expertise.
+Now, while there is little to no concrete information about the Surface Book 3, we can at least do a bit of speculation based on past releases and our tech expertise.
 So, with that in mind, let’s dive into what we think the Surface Book 3 may look like.

 Cut to the chase

 - What is it?
 The would-be third Surface Book 2-in-1 laptop

 - When is it out?
 Likely between September and November 2019